red-green-coding/object-mapper-benchmark/README.md

 This why we created this writup, which will allow us to referre to whenever we encounter this usage patterns.

+tldr: If you care about serialization performance, reuse ObjectMapper instances.
-tldr: Reuse ObjectMapper with same configuration.
-They threadsafe as long as you do not change the configuration.
+They are threadsafe, if you do not change their configuration while using them.

 ## Why to reuse ObjectMapper instances